Emon-Jan/web-logger-nodejs-angular/README.md

 # Installation and Setup Guide:
 Node: v8.12.0 (LTS) or greater and npm v6.4.1 or greater.
-Angular: 7. check if these are install on machine by running
+Angular: 7. check if these are installed on machine by running

 * `node -v`
 * `npm -v`